OzgerOnur/BootCampHW4-E-Commerce/README.md

 ## Checkout Controller
 Checkout should be related with user.
-User can have active basket bill at checkout.
+User can have active basket checkout at checkout.
 User can complete basket and should create an order based on the basket.

 ## Order Controller